stephenswat/pe2023/laptopcollege_intro.typ

   - Please *do not* use the head nodes for computation: only compilation
   - Keep in mind DAS-5 is shared with your fellow PE students and other people doing research
-  - Usually busy just before deadlines, keep that in mind #emoji.face.wink ]
+  - Usually busy just before deadlines, keep that in mind ]

 #slide[